mamaratunga/countries/README.md

 ## Overview

 This project was created to meet requirements set for retreiving and displaying data about countries of the world.
-It showcases some Angular concepts including nested components, directives (attribute, structural), property binding (interpolation, property, event), Input/Output, use of HTTPClientModule, observables, services, dependency injection, and Angular Material components.
+It showcases some Angular concepts including nested components, directives (attribute, structural), property binding (interpolation, property, event), Input/Output, pipes, use of HTTPClientModule, observables, services, dependency injection, and Angular Material components.

-The project utilizes Angular v.10.2.0.
+The project utilizes Angular 10.2.0.

 ## Requirements